Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ##  All done?
 Not quite.....

-One challenge that neither ChatGPT or I could solve was the WAV file is always named "v1" and if we changed the name with N8N we lost the binary data.
-The prompt upload would no respect the name field and always named the prompt the same as the file.
-We then had multiple v1 files sitting in the UI in RingCentral and that just isn't condusive if there was an issue or if they had other prompts they wanted to keep around.
+One challenge that neither ChatGPT nor I could solve was the WAV file is always named "v1" and if we changed the name with N8N we lost the binary data.
+The prompt upload would not respect the name field and always named the prompt the same as the file.
+We then had multiple v1 files sitting in the UI in RingCentral and that just isn't conducive if there was an issue or if they had other prompts they wanted to keep around.

 ## Phase 5

 {{< figure src="/img/Hackathon24/Phase5.png" width=75% layout="responsive" >}}

-This was a bit of a challenge due to having to array data and bringing it into flat data so we had to break it down and then do another query to determine what was actually in used.
+This was a bit of a challenge due to having to array data and bringing it into flat data, so we had to break it down and then do another query to determine what was actually in used.

-The flatten looks similar in both functions
+To flatten looks similar in both functions

 ``` javascript
 const ivrMenus = $json.records;